vvicaretti/freepto-vagrant/README.md

 Freepto-vagrant
 ===============

-Easy way for create a Freepto development environment
+Easy way to create a Freepto development environment

 ## Usage